-The doctor, defeated, is exasperated and even unsympathetic.
-Once again she does not respond to the patient's story about his hospital stay, and thus misses a chance to express empathy for his difficult experience [14].
+The doctor, defeated, is exasperated and even unsympathetic to Martin's pain.
+Once again she does not respond to the patient's story about his hospital stay, and thus misses a chance to express empathy for his difficult experience [16].
 Rather, she chooses the tactic of minimizing his problems as due to "low pain tolerance," with its intimations of patient blame.
 She might have tried working with the patient's fear of additional suffering by acknowledging its validity (no matter how subjective) and considering implementing additional pain management strategies.

-In this exchange, Martin, for the first time, expresses an interest in his wound, asking Dr. B for information.
-When she responds by minimizing his concerns, he quickly reverts to his Pain agenda, but with a question that suggests potential receptivity to a collaborative approach [15].
+In this exchange, Martin expresses an interest in his wound for the first time, asking Dr. B for information.
+When she responds by minimizing his concerns, he quickly reverts to his pain agenda, but with a question that suggests potential receptivity to a collaborative approach [17].
 Dr. B's exasperation and exhaustion with this patient prevent her from exploring this softening on Martin's part.
-She persistently focuses on completion of the Packing agenda.
-The patient, however, continues to tentatively reach out to his doctor, and finally (implicitly) acknowledges her corollary agenda of his Lack of Commitment.
+She persistently focuses on completion of the wound packing agenda.
+The patient, however, continues to tentatively reach out to his doctor, and finally (implicitly) acknowledges her corollary agenda of addressing his lack of commitment.